mmastrapasqua7/university/Sistemi operativi/2_TLB_Cache_and_Swap_Mechanism.md

       2. now, with a free page in memory, OS issues the I/O request to read that page from **swap space** to **ram**.

-      3. the OS updates the page table (PRESENT = TRUE, PFN = PFN of free page found in PTE)
+      3. the OS updates the page table (PRESENT = 1, PFN = PFN of free page found in PTE)

       4. **retries the instruction**